-SACRED HEART PROVINCE FRANCISCAN RECORDS Scope and Content Note
+SACRED HEART PROVINCE FRANCISCAN RECORDS: Historical Notes/Scope and Content

 Itinerant Jesuit and Franciscan missionaries evangelized the North American interior since the seventeenth century.
 Initially this included Pima, Tohono O'odham, and Yaqui Indians on the northern Mexican frontier and Ojibwa and Ottawa Indians in the western Great Lakes region.
 By mid-nineteenth century, the development of mission facilities and linguistic and religious materials in the native languages enhanced the ongoing missionary effort.
 Missions were established northward along the California coast and at the principal trade outposts of Tucson, Arizona (1782), Harbor Springs, Michigan (1829, formerly New Abre Croche) and La Pointe, Wisconsin (1835, precedes Bayfield).
 Publications by Baraga and others facilitated native language study for subsequent missionaries.